-The name “Black Regiment” was a British epithet applied to the American clergy who wore the black Geneva gown when they preached.
-The term was sardonic acknowledgement of the preaching and leadership of the clergy in the War for Independence, which the British called, “The Rebellion.”
-Were it not for these bold and courageous ministers, we would not be enjoying religious freedom in America today.
+The name “Black Regiment” was coined by the British as a derisive reference to the American clergy and the black robes they wore in the pulpit.
+The term was also acknowledged their preaching and leadership in the War for Independence.
+Were it not for these bold and courageous ministers, we might not have religious freedom in America today.

 The principles in our nation’s Founding Charters had already been preached for decades by the time that Thomas Jefferson wrote the Declaration of Independence.
 These patriot pastors preached on battlefields, served as chaplains, accompanied the men of their flocks into battle, prayed for and comforted the wounded, and some like Rev. John Peter Gabriel Muhlenberg, event traded the crozier for the sword.